Worship with us every Sunday at 10:30 a.m.

 Yes!
 Accessibility of all kinds is very important to us.
 There are no stairs to enter the sanctuary from the circular drive, where you can be dropped off.
 There is space for wheelchairs or other equipment in the back of the sanctuary.
 (Several members of the congregation use wheelchairs or walkers.)
 You can also access our Christian Education wing via a ramp.

-Westminster is considered a “mid-sized” congregation in our denomination.
-We are small enough for close relationships to happen quickly, and large enough to be inclusive of many perspectives and life experiences.
+enough for close relationships to happen quickly, and large enough to be inclusive of many perspectives and life experiences.

 People!
 Should we be more specific?
 Some of our members grew up in the church—or have worshiped with us for decades!
 Others are new and settled in right away.
 We have state employees, teachers, attorneys, nurses, veterans, social workers, folks in the service industry, and more.
 We are young and old, queer and straight, loud and quiet.
 Somehow, from such vibrant threads, a single tapestry is woven—and you’d probably fit right in, too.